 - File Trace

-- Go to Start, then Select All Programs, then go to Kernel for Windows Data Recovery.
+- Go to Start, then Select All Programs, then go to Windows Data Recovery.
 A window that provides you with an overview of the three different modes to use the Tool, pops up

 - Click Quick Scan.
 ‘Select the Physical and Logical devices’ and Click Next